LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/deploying-functions.md

 ---
 Now that you have created and edited the function, let's talk about how you can deploy it.
 We offer two deployment methods, although the second is simply a shortcut for the first.

 1. Using the "Create deployment" button in the **Deployment** tab allows you to start deployment.
 Proceed by selecting a function you'd like to deploy.
-If you start typing the function's name, you'll leverage the filter functionality which will automatically search the available functions and find the one you need.
+If you start typing the function's name, the filter functionality will automatically search the available functions and find the one you need.

 2. The shortcut alternative to this process is to deploy from the context menu in the `lambda` itself, in the **Develop** tab (more info on this menu can be found [here](function-as-a-service-developing-with-faas.html#code-completion--context-menu)).
 The `lambda` will directly forward you to the deployment menu.

 ![](img/faas-deploy.png)

-After choosing a function for deployment, you will have a final chance to review the code which will be deployed and also see information on Environment Variables and Runtime.
+After choosing a function for deployment, you will have a final chance to review the code, which will be deployed, and also see information on Environment Variables and Runtime.
 If the displayed information is correct, you can start the deployment by pressing the button "Approve & Deploy".

 ### Deployment States